jn3va/ESPHomeXTronicalWAVPlayer/README.md

    };

-4) In esphome create a new device and paste in the example esp-wav-player.yaml code Updatethe passwords to match your configurtion Compule and upload
+4) In esphome create a new device and paste in the example esp-wav-player.yaml code Update the passwords to match your configurtion Compile and upload

   You will get a switch that when activated will play the defined WAV.